 What is tandoori masala?
 It is one of the most popular spice blends in India, and who can resist tandoori anything?
 Known for lending food a bright red color, this North Indian spice mix is at once smoky, slightly bitter-sweet, and beautifully flavored with Kashmiri chili, cardamom, and other warming spices.
+Try my tandoori chicken tikka biryani or my tandoori grilled chicken thighs with this masala!

 This tandoori masala recipe is informed by the great food blog Glebe Kitchen's tandoori masala.
 Romain's addition of garlic powder and amchur (dried mango) powder, takes this magical spice blend to a new level.
 If you don't have amchur powder you can add a tablespoon of lemon juice when mixing up the marinade.